 More importantly however is the fact that in Yoruba society, man is conceived to be made of three elements.
 That is, Ara (body) which is material, tangible and physical element, emi is the second element that is belief to be the energy that animate the body.
 It is believed to be invisible, non spacio-temporal and intangible.
 While the third element is Ori (not the physical head but the spiritual head that encapsulate man's destiny).
-If Olodumare as believed by the Yoruba to have saddled Obatala or Orisa-nla with the responsibility of creating human being in one hand, it implies that Olodumare did not reate everything that exist as Yoruba attributed him to be the Eleda (Creator).
-Contrary to the Yoruba view on Obatala, Alana presented Obatala to have been a being that possesses a subjective mind and he must have use his prerogative to create different human beings.
+If Olodumare as believed by the Yoruba to have saddled Obatala or Orisa-nla with the responsibility of creating human being in one hand, it implies that Olodumare did not create everything that exist as Yoruba attributed him to be the Eleda (Creator).
+Contrary possesses a subjective mind and he must have use his prerogative to create different human beings.
 Consequently this may be because mirror was not used by Obatala when he was moulding man (if at all he ever create human being).
 That could have probably be the reason why some are tall, some short, some with big head, while some are with small head, among other areas of deformity in human being.
 Which ordinarily Olodumare could have probably not ordered him to create.
 This is because Olodumare is viewed by the Yoruba to be a perfect Being that cannot create imperfect things or universe.